SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: customer_senter_config       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Configuration
+uid: customer_senter_config
-description: Customer center configuration # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Customer center configuration
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: reference           # article, howto, reference, concept, guide
+so.topic: reference

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
-# so.client:                    # online, web, win, pocket, or mobile
 ---

 # Customer center configuration

 The templates in the customer care center are also built up using the [parser variables][1].
-Simple changes can be done using the parser variables, but if you are to do more advanced changes, you should consider using ejScript which is far more powerful, and can coexist with parser variables.
+Simple changes can be done using the parser variables, but if you are to do more advanced changes, you should consider using CRMScript which is far more powerful and can coexist with parser variables.

-The Customer Center is built up of different templates.
-Below is a list of the templates and the parser variables available, you can learn how to edit the templates [on this page][2].
+The Customer Center is built up of different [templates][2].

 ## Common parser variables